-Good Dog by Mopdog is a family fund that was founded by William Musial, his wife Cheryl, and their two sons Cole and Zach Musial.
+Good Dog by Mopdog is a family fund that was founded by William and Cheryl Musial, and their two sons, Cole and Zach.

 Read about each founder in their bios below.

 When William was asked why he started this foundation, he said…

 “Our family has always wanted to open a foundation that would give us and the company, Mopdog Creative + Strategy, the opportunity to help other people and organizations.

 Leading by example is something we have continually strived to do, and in creating Good Dog, we found a way to show our two sons, employees and community, the true value of time, money and other things that we may not think about on a daily basis.

 Good Dog also shines a light on how creative and marketing firms can make an invaluable impact on deserving organizations that cannot afford to create functional websites, flyers and postcards, all things which exist to help others in need.
 Good Dog allows our company to donate this type of work at no cost to the organization that truly needs it.”

 William has more than 25 years of marketing, creative and design experience and leads the organization as the creative director, president and chief executive officer.
 William started a creative agency in Detroit, Michigan, after graduating from the College for Creative Studies with a Bachelor of Fine Arts in Art Direction.
 At Mopdog, he oversees all creative concepts and designs, while managing staff and current/prospective client relationships.

 William has served on numerous boards and committees including the Swift-Cantrell Park Foundation, Reconnecting Families, Cobb Chamber (Cobb Youth Leadership Co-Chair, Governing Board, Leadership Cobb Alumni Association, Leadership Cobb graduate) and the Center for Family Resources (marketing committee).